siznax/wptools/README.rst

     }

-You can also start with a *wikibase*:
+You can also start with a *wikibase* item:

 .. code-block:: python